-A day in the life of… Ben Greene, trainee, K&L Gates LLP
+A day in the life of… Maddy Williams, trainee, K&L Gates LLP

-Departments to date: Banking and asset finance; employment
+Departments to date: Corporate, Commercial construction, Litigation and commercial dispute resolution, Banking and asset finance

 About the firm

-Managing partner, London, Brussels, Dubai and Doha offices and managing partner, Europe and Middle East: Antony Griffiths
+Managing partner: Antony Griffiths (managing partner, London, Brussels, Dubai and Doha offices and managing partner, Europe and Middle East).

-Other offices: Austin, Beijing, Berlin, Boston, Brisbane, Brussels, Charleston, Charlotte, Chicago, Dallas, Doha, Dubai, Fort Worth, Frankfurt, Harrisburg, Hong Kong, Houston, Los Angeles, Melbourne, Miami, Milan, Munich, Newark, New York, Orange County, Palo Alto, Paris, Perth, Pittsburgh, Portland, Raleigh, Research Triangle Park, San Francisco, São Paulo, Seattle, Seoul, Shanghai, Singapore, Sydney, Taipei, Tokyo, Washington DC, Wilmington
+Other offices: Austin, Beijing, Berlin, Boston, Brisbane, Brussels, Charleston, Charlotte, Chicago, Dallas, Doha, Dubai, Fort Worth, Frankfurt, Harrisburg, Hong Kong, Houston, Los Angeles, Luxembourg, Melbourne, Miami, Milan, Munich, Nashville, Newark, New York, Orange County, Palo Alto, Paris, Perth, Pittsburgh, Portland, Raleigh, Research Triangle Park, San Francisco, São Paulo, Seattle, Seoul, Shanghai, Singapore, Sydney, Taipei, Tokyo, Washington DC, Wilmington.